andrew-drogalis/Cache-Optimized-Hashmap/README.md

 # Dense Hashmap

 A STL compliant open addressing hashmap and hashset that uses perfect hashing with a separate open addressing collision space.
-Faster than [std::unordered_map](https://en.cppreference.com/w/cpp/container/unordered_map) for all work loads, and uses a default load factor of `1.0` to maximize space efficiency.
+Faster than [std::unordered_map](https://en.cppreference.com/w/cpp/container/unordered_map) for all work loads, and uses a default load factor of `1.0`.

 ## Table of Contents